ROMANCE WRITERS OF AMERICA, INCORPORATED

 Section 7.1.
 General Powers.
 Except as otherwise provided in the Certificate of Formation, the affairs of RWA shall be governed by its Board of Directors.
 The Board of Directors may exercise all powers of RWA except as otherwise reserved in these Bylaws and the Certificate of Formation of RWA.

 Section 7.2.
 Composition.
-The Board of Directors of RWA shall consist of the Officers of RWA and 12 Directors-at-Large.
+The Board of Directors of RWA shall consist of the Officers of RWA and no less than 6 Directors-at-Large.
+The number of Directors-at-Large may increase or decrease per thousand RWA members with 6 as a minimum and a maximum of 12.

 Advisors to the Board